LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Jan 22/23)

+- get rid of jump table switch instruction in the backend. keep the switch block terminator because it's convient for the frontend, just lower it immediately instead of letting it complicate everything by allowing arbitrarily many jump targets.
+- very long time on dumb memory safety mistake in emit_ir new emit_switch.
+- change constant folding back to how it was before so it can deal with the fold2.ssa test again.
+- very long time on constant folding of sel. my confusion was because it starts by assuming all edges are dead so does some folding based on incorrect phi values and then fixes it later. so if you try to make changes in visitins directly instead of waiting until the end you get garbage.
+- frontend using sel doesn't work on amd64. tried using a jmp instead of cmov in emit() to see if i just had the opcode wrong. didn't help. narrowed the problem down to is_hex_digit getting miscompiled. ah! my nice xor to create a zero with smaller encoding clobbers the flags!

 ## (Jan 21)

 - changed Amd64Reg enum to order by encoding so i don't need a lookup table in emit